Nada High School: Nada Junior High School

 Nada Junior High School is the affiliate school of Nada High School.
 It has 180 students per grade, and these students go Nada High School unconditionally after they graduate Nada Junior High School.

 Nada Junior High School is known as well as Nada High School for its severe entrance exam.
-Every year, Nada Junior High School receives more than 500 applications.
+Every year, Nada Junior High School receives more than 700 applications.

 The curriculum of Nada Junior High School is continuous to that of Nada High School, and students of Nada Junior High School are usually taught by the same teachers for 6 years from their entrance of Nada Junior High School to their graduation of Nada High School.

 Nada High School and Nada Junior High School are located in the same site and share many facilities.

-Many of club activities (except sport teams) are for both high school students and junior high school students, and the student government is also unified.
+Many of club activities are for both high school students and junior high school students, and the student government is also unified.

 So it can be said that students from Nada Junior High School go to the same school for 6 years.

-Access

-Get off at Sumiyoshi Station (JR West / Kobe New Transit) and walk east for about 10 minutes.

-Get off at Uozaki Station (Hanshin Main Line, Rokko Liner) and walk north for about 10 minutes.

-Get off at Okamoto Station (Hankyu Kōbe Main Line) and walk southwest for about 25 minutes.